The following patent was granted by

 Visitor's language of preference, as well as

-used on the display unit 8 of the ATM 1 when the visitor
+will be used on the display unit 8 of the ATM 1 when

 Other Data |

-checking process, e.g. Port of Entry code, Country of
+e.g. Port of Entry code, Country of Origin,

 visitor's weight, etc. |